700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

-A chartered town planner with a detailed knowledge of national planning policy and local authority planning processes.
+He has detailed knowledge of national planning policy and local authority planning processes.

 Matt works with strategic land promoters, developers and private individuals identifying opportunities across sectors and unlocking asset value.
 He also advises on planning matters including site appraisals, the assembly of planning applications, preparation of planning appeals and management of the planning application process.
 Having worked in the public and private sectors, Matt is experienced in managing complex applications and multi-disciplinary teams.

 If an application goes to a planning appeal, he prepares statements of case, proofs of evidence and statements of common ground and gives evidence at appeal hearings and public inquiries.
 Other areas of expertise include representation in regard to local development plans and neighbourhood plans, as well as advice on site promotion strategies.

 Recent examples of how Matt has helped clients include:

 • securing permission for student housing in the face of initial opposition from the planning authority by identifying ways to overcome objections;

 • maximizing the disposal value of a property portfolio by advising on potential new uses and the planning issues arising for former care homes; and